j-keck/zfs-snap-diff/doc/site/content/_index.md

 You can inspect a diff from the actual file version to the older file version in the snapshot, revert a single change or restore a whole file.

+`zfs-snap-diff` has a web frontend, so it can run on your local work machine or on your remote file / backup server (no Xserver necesarry).
+To keep it portable it's made as a single static compiled executable.

 ## Usage {#usage}